isomerpages/moe-queenswaysec/_co-curricular-activities/Performing Arts/Choir.md

 <h4>Overview of the CCA:&nbsp;</h4>
 <p>Queensway's Choir seeks to inculcate not just a passion for music in our
 students but also develop their character through our activities.</p>
-<p>This year, the Choir put up a number of performances at the Inaugural
+<p>The Choir puts up a number of performances each year, including at the
-Assembly, Chinese New Year concert, Speech Day concert, Aesthetics Night and National Day concert.
-We also went on a learning journey to watch a concert at The Art House.
-We performed at CHIJMES during the September holidays and will also be taking part in a choir exchange programme in November where our choir will be performing with several other choirs on the same stage.</p>
+Inaugural Assembly, Chinese New Year concert, Speech Day concert, Aesthetics Night and National Day concert.
+There are also opportunities for learning journeys and external performances, including at the Arts House.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="C1" src="/images/c1.jpg">